sirParcival/monte-carlo-method/README.md

 P.S.
 You are not supposed to change "key" names.
 In case you change it just know that program won't work correctly.

+***TESTS***

+At 0 rabbits, all wolves die.

+At 0 wolves, rabbits breed.

+With insufficient rabbits, wolves die.

+With an insufficient number of wolves, rabbits breed very quickly.

+With too many wolves, the number of rabbits will decrease sharply, thereby leading to the destruction of wolves.